“Unfortunately, we will have to let you go…”

 Or an event you’ve wanted to go to?
 Now is the time to give it a go!

 During my sabbatical, I got back to my true passion – writing.
 I wrote every day, without fail.
 I wrote articles, blog posts, short stories, poetry – anything that brought me comfort.
-Not only did it get me back in touch with my passion, it made me better at it to some extent – and the joy it brought into my day was unparalleled, as I continue to be expectant for a better job.
+Not only did it get me back in touch with my calling, it made me better at it – and the joy it brought into my day was unparalleled.

 3. Get Outside!